Duration: two years

 This two-year programme develops the practical techniques required to create studio video projects and productions.
-At the start of the course you will work with the basic skills of camera management, lighting and sound design; later moving on to script writing, directing and film making.
-You will have the opportunity to create short narratives and concept pieces, covering all the stages in production, to reach a professional level of training.
+At the start of the course you will acquire basic camera management, lighting and sound design skills, progressing on to script writing, directing and film making.
+You will have the opportunity to create short narratives and concept pieces, covering all stages of production, allowing you to reach a professional level of training.

-This course is divided into 6 terms, each lasting 10 weeks, each incorporating independent learning and self-reflection.
-The course spans 18-20 months, during which time you may be selected for work experience, which is a great opportunity to hone your practical and communication skills with a real client.
+This course is divided into six terms, each lasting 10 weeks; each of these terms incorporates independent learning and self-reflection.
+During your time at LCCA during you may be selected for work experience, which is a great opportunity to utilise the skills you have learnt in a working environment.

 |Term 1||Term 2||Term 3|